 - Lessened enjoyment of life

-Our New Hampshire truck accident attorneys can fight for a maximized compensation amount on your behalf.
+Our truck accident attorneys in New Hampshire can fight for a maximized compensation amount on your behalf.
 If your case can be settled without jeopardizing your compensation amount, then we will explore this option.
 Settlements usually take much less time to close a case than going to court.